 Additionally, his argument is based on the assumptions that consumption is necessary for growth, and that growth is necessary for progress.
 This is a very narrow view.
 To believe that consumption is a necessary factor in progress is an assumption with little grounding, and as we all know, growth for the sake of growth is the ideology of cancer.

-Regardless of Martin Ford’s suggestions, we cannot ignore the most pressing implication of the decoupling of labor from the production/consumption cycle.
+Regardless of Martin Ford’s suggestions, we cannot ignore the most pressing implication of the decoupling of labour from the production/consumption cycle.
 That is, the elimination of the assumption that everyone must work.

 This is a profound concept that will have significant implications on society.
 Without a job, how can one survive?
 If not everyone has to work, why should anyone?
 It wouldn’t be fair if some people went to work and some didn’t.

 What do we do when the lack of employment combines with technology and actually removes our requirement to work?
-For example, when our essential amenities are provided for free by renewable-energy-powered, fully automated farms, house building machines, and more, and the masses suddenly realize that work is no longer obligatory – we will see a near instantaneous collapse of the labor based economy.
+For example, when our essential amenities are provided for free by renewable-energy-powered, fully automated farms, house building machines, and more, and the masses suddenly realise that work is no longer obligatory – we will see a near instantaneous collapse of the labour based economy.

 These imminent tipping points will force us to rethink the roles of humans in the economy.
 This is perhaps the most pressing issue in our transition to a new kind of economy.

 Luckily, the world is changing, and changing fast.
 We are seeing more and more possibilities, game changers, emerging ideas.
-The Internet is opening up entirely new landscapes of economic paradigms.
-Movements are forming that no longer participate in the current economic system.
+The Internet is opening up new landscapes of economic paradigms (AirBnb, Netflix, Uber).
+Movements are forming that no longer participate in the current economic system, such as collaborative consumption and peer to peer systems.
 Technology is enabling people to manipulate the system to their own ends.
 Some have suggested the eradication of money altogether.